 - 1. Access Code and Textbook Bundle: College Algebra, 2nd custom edition for UTA (12th national edition), Lial, Hornsby, Schneider, and Daniels, Pearson Ed.
 Inc., 2016.
 ISBN# 9781323635186 (custom); containing MLP access code and MyClassroomExamples workbook. - 2.
-Web-Enabled Device: Use your smartphone, tablet, laptop or other device to check-in at lectures for required attendance and to take in-class quizzes for bonus points on the final exam.
-If you do not have a web-enabled device to use during lecture, please contact me for approval to use index cards. - 3.
+Web-Enabled Device: Use your smartphone, tablet, laptop or other device to check-in at lectures for required attendance and to take in-class guizzes for bonus points on the final exam. - 3.
 3"x5" Index Cards: Index cards are allowed for use during exams; see Tests and Final Exam sections for details.
 In the event of a UTA Network disconnection during lecture, index cards may be used as a back-up for the web-enabled device.